-As part of the Restart Financing Package, on October 28, 2022, the KfW IPEX-Bank Facility was amended to provide for a new tranche of up to \$25 million (the "Extension Tranche"), of which Pala, Triple Flag and Mercuria have committed, in aggregate, the first \$15 million as a backstop, which \$15 million amount has now been drawn.
-The remainder of Extension Tranche is available to be drawn until December 31, 2023, after (i) the stream, royalty and equity funds that were raised in the Restart Financing Package have been fully expended by the Company, and (ii) the Company has less than \$10 million cash available for operating expenses.
+As part of the Restart Financing Package, on October 28, 2022, the KfW IPEX-Bank Facility was amended to provide for a new tranche of up to \$25 million (the "2022 Extension Tranche"), to be provided by Pala, Triple Flag and Mercuria committed, of which the full \$25 million amount has now been drawn (as discussed below).

-The Extension Tranche is available on substantially the same terms as the Tranche A loan under the KfW IPEX-Bank Facility and matures on the same date as Tranche A, July 31, 2029.
-The interest rate on the Extension Tranche funds is the SOFR + 5% and such loans are secured by first lien security that ranks pari passu with KfW IPEX-Bank's existing security under the KfW IPEX-Bank Facility.
+The 2022 Extension Tranche has been provided on substantially the same terms as the Tranche A loan under the KfW IPEX-Bank Facility and matures on the same date as Tranche A, July 31, 2029.
+The interest rate on the 2022 Extension Tranche funds is the SOFR + 5% and such loans are secured by first lien security that ranks pari passu with KfW IPEX-Bank's existing security under the KfW IPEX-Bank Facility.

 In addition, KfW IPEX-Bank deferred three interest payments under the Tranche A and Tranche B loans of the KfW IPEX-Bank Facility, being the interest payments due in July 2022, January 2023 and July 2023.
-The deferred interest payments are capitalized and added to the outstanding principal amount owing under the KfW IPEX-Bank Facility.
+The deferred interest payments were capitalized and added to the outstanding principal amount owing under the KfW IPEX-Bank Facility.

-Given that the Project Completion Longstop Date under the KfW IPEX-Bank Facility was scheduled for June 30, 2023, and that the Underground Mine will not have achieved steady state production by then, the Company and KfW reached an agreement to extend that date.
-On March 15, 2023, the parties executed Amendment Agreement No. 2 To The Second A&R KfW Credit Agreement, thereby extending the Project Completion Longstop Date from June 30 2023 to June 30, 2024, and capitalizing interest on the Tranche A Loans and Tranche B Loans that would have otherwise become due and payable on the Interest Payment Date that was scheduled for January 31, 2024.
+Given that the Project Completion Longstop Date under the KfW IPEX-Bank Facility was scheduled for June 30, 2023, and that the Underground Mine was not projected to have achieved steady state production by then, the Company and KfW reached an agreement to extend that date.
+On March 15, 2023, the parties executed an amendment to the KfW IPEX-Bank Facility extending the Project Completion Longstop Date from June 30, 2023 to June 30, 2024, and capitalizing interest on the Tranche A loans and Tranche B loans that would have otherwise become due and payable on the interest payment date that was scheduled for January 31, 2024.